afranco07/PythonMultiThread/README.md

 The first parameter is the maximum number of seats inside the class room.
 The second parameter is the total number of student threads in the program.
 The third parameter how many students per group.

-Make sure to also update the NUMBER_OF_STUDENTS if you change the number in the person.py class.
+Make sure to also update the NUMBER_OF_STUDENTS in the main.py if you change the number in the person.py class.
 It will not work if you don't update in both places.
 ```python
 NUMBER_OF_STUDENTS = 14